• Skip to primary navigation

 Sourdough Discard Focaccia with Rosemary

 The only homemade focaccia recipe you will ever need!
-This sourdough discard focaccia with rosemary bakes up beautifully with a crispy golden brown crust, and the discard adds complex flavor.
+This sourdough discard focaccia is soft & chewy, bakes up beautifully with a crispy golden brown crust, and the discard adds complex flavor.
 If you plan ahead, you can do the chilling stage overnight and bake your focaccia in the morning.
 And no shaping or Dutch oven is needed, just a stand mixer and your hands!

 There is something uniquely enjoyable about making homemade focaccia.
 Maybe it's because you get to handle the bubbly dough so much, slathering it with olive oil and creating dimples and pockets, but it's also hard to mess up this easy focaccia recipe.